-I recently met someone that I worked with almost 30 years ago when I was in my late teens / early 20’s.
-After finally figuring out where we knew each other from & from when, I asked him not to judge me now based on who I was 30 years ago.
+I recently met someone that I worked with almost 30 years ago when I was in my late teens/early 20s.
+After finally figuring out where we knew each other from and from when, I asked him not to judge me now based on who I was 30 years ago.
 I have no idea what his opinion of me was based on who I was back then.
 All I know is that I’m much different now.
-Thankfully, he suspended judgment and allowed us the opportunity to re-establish our relationship based on who each of us have become.
+Thankfully, he suspended judgment and allowed us the opportunity to re-establish our relationship based on who each of us has become.

 Have you had a similar experience where you were concerned about being judged based on what you did or who you were some time ago?
 What was that like for you?